wwfish/tflite-model-maker-workaround/README.md

 ## Getting Started

-1. [Edit/Build a train.py](train.py) config file to suit your dataset and your training specifications.
+1. [Edit/Build a train.py](train.py) config file to suit your dataset and your training specifications download it to use in your Colab workbook.
-2. [Run the colab workbook](Tflite_Model_Maker_Python_3_9.ipynb) to install tflite-model-maker and run the training file.
+2. [Run the colab workbook](Tflite_Model_Maker_Python_3_9.ipynb) to install tflite-model-maker and run the training file (remember to upload your own train.py file to Colab).

 ## On Going